sd031/three-tier-cdk-eks-demo/README.md

-# 3-Tier Application Deployment on Amazon EKS with AWS CDK
+# Todo App - 3-Tier Application on Amazon EKS with AWS CDK

-This project demonstrates how to deploy a complete 3-tier web application on Amazon EKS (Elastic Kubernetes Service) using AWS CDK (Cloud Development Kit) with Python.
+This project demonstrates how to deploy a complete 3-tier Todo application on Amazon EKS (Elastic Kubernetes Service) using AWS CDK (Cloud Development Kit) with Python.
+Features both local development with KinD/Skaffold and production deployment on EKS Auto Mode.

 ## Architecture Overview